 OED developer test data

 Developers want to have test meter data for OED development that is consistent, stable and does not require having access to actual meters.
-This describes how to get and load such meter test data.
+This describes how to get and load such meter test data along with related groups, units & conversions.

 Prerequisites